 48 hours in Berlin, Germany

-Berlin was decided.
-A city we’d both not been to before. £45 return flights each. €25 concert tickets.
+Berlin was a city neither of us had been to before. £45 return flights each. €25 concert tickets.

 Oh Europe.
 How amazing are you.